jkimlab/TAMA/README.md

         * To create an integrated TAMA database, you have to prepare three input files.
         1. The list of reference files and their taxon ID (user made)
-        - This file has to contain reference genome sequence file path and it's taxon ID in two column deliminated by '\t'
+        - This file has to contain a pair of reference genome sequence file path and it's taxon ID in two columns deliminated by '\t'
         - Example:
           GCF_000007365.fna.gz	438753
           GCF_000007725.fna.gz	198804